 KLIM Technologies offers its own software for each of its gaming mice, so in this case, I downloaded the KLIM AIM software from KLIM’s website and installed it.

 It’s important to note that the mouse will work without the software, but usually, you’ll want to adjust a few things on the mouse.
 First, let’s see what you can set in the software.

 - Key assignment: You can assign all 6 keys freely

 - Polling Rate: Has 4 levels (125Hz, 250Hz, 500Hz, 1000Hz)

 - 6 DPI levels: For each level, the DPI can be freely defined in steps of 250 up to 7,000 DPI (you can change the level by pressing a button)

 - mouse sensitivity, scroll speed, and double click speed

 - macros can be set up (not tested, because in some competitive games, this is forbidden, and so I never dealt with this :-D)

-- RGB Lighting: Colors and effects can be set.
-Here you can also completely disable the illumination, which can be done with a button at the bottom of the mouse.
+- RGB Lighting: Colors and effects can be adjusted.
+Here you can also deactivate the lighting completely.

 All in all, I would say standard functions in mouse software.